Fast data with the KISSS stack

-Streaming Analytics (or Fast Data processing) is becoming an increasingly popular subject in enterprise organizations.
-The reason for this is that customers want to have real-time experiences, such as notifications and advise based on their online behaviour and other users’ actions.
-A typical streaming analytics solution follows a ‘pipes and filters’ pattern that consists of three main steps: detecting patterns on raw event data (Complex Event Processing), evaluating the outcomes with the aid of business rules and machine learning algorithms, and deciding on the next action.
-At the core of this architecture is the execution of predictive models that operate on enourmous amounts of never-ending data streams.
+Streaming analytics (or fast data processing) is becoming an increasingly popular subject in enterprise organizations.
+Customers want real-time experiences, such as notifications and advice based on their online behavior and other users’ actions.
+A typical streaming analytics solution follows a “pipes and filters” pattern that consists of three main steps: detecting patterns on raw event data (complex event processing), evaluating outcomes with the aid of business rules and machine learning algorithms, and deciding on the next action.
+At the core of this architecture is the execution of predictive models that operate on enormous amounts of never-ending data streams.

-In this talk, I’ll present an architecture for streaming analytics solutions that covers many use cases that follow this pattern: actionable insights, fraud detection, log parsing, traffic analysis, factory data, the IoT, and others.
-I’ll go through a few architecture challenges that will arise when dealing with streaming data, such as latency issues, event time vs server time, and exactly-once processing.
-The solution is build on the KISSS stack: Kafka, Impala, and Spark Structured Streaming.
+Bas Geerdink presents an architecture for streaming analytics solutions that covers many use cases that follow this pattern: actionable insights, fraud detection, log parsing, traffic analysis, factory data, the IoT, and others.
+He explores a few architecture challenges that arise when dealing with streaming data, such as latency issues, event time versus server time, and exactly once processing.
 The solution is open source and available on GitHub: build on the KISSS stack.

 What you'll learn